TECH4DX/MLops-Tools/README.md

 **NOTE:** Once all three steps in workflow `mnist-train-eval` passed, you can visit the mnist website with url `https://MASTER_NODE_IP:9003` .
 Draw a digit and test it.

 ## **Events**
+Events is an event-driven workflow automation framework for Kubernetes which helps you trigger K8s objects, Argo Workflows, Serverless workloads, etc. on events from a variety of sources like webhooks, S3, schedules, messaging queues, gcp pubsub, sns, sqs, etc.

 ## Argo Events Install
 Argo Events is an event-driven workflow automation framework for Kubernetes which helps you trigger K8s objects, Argo Workflows, Serverless workloads, etc. on events from a variety of sources like webhooks, S3, schedules, messaging queues, gcp pubsub, sns, sqs, etc.